Please read our welcome message and agreements.

 Uplift Indigenous Agency

-Build the will, motivation, and capacity amongst the Collaborative to enact systems change based on Indigenous values.The first ripple is about building trust, belonging, and confidence in the power of Indigenous knowledge.
-The corn represents the earth from which it grows and the abundant harvest that is cultivated and shared with others for all to benefit.
+Build the will, motivation, and capacity amongst the Collaborative to enact systems change based on Indigenous values.
+The first ripple is about building trust, belonging, and confidence in the power of Indigenous knowledge.
+Growing community is like growing corn.
+It requires time, nurturing (relationship building), cultivation (trust building), and abundant sharing (reciprocity) for all to benefit.

 Learn & Share Together

-Increase awareness and understanding of what needs to change; inspiring the Collaborative and others to enact change; and building commitment to change.The second ripple is represented by water.
-The double spiral represents the multiple knowledges that come together to form a collective understanding of our shared values and purpose.
-Communities and stewards work together, experimenting with relational governance, ecological stewardship, and knowledge exchanges.
+Increase awareness and understanding of what needs to change; inspiring the Collaborative and others to enact change; and building commitment to change.
+The second ripple represents the multiple knowledges that come together to form a collective understanding of our shared values and purpose.
+Ethical spaces are created, leadership is nurtured, and systems thinking grows.

 Amplify Indigenous Solutions